 Here are some of the pros and cons of salt water pools.

-Our solar swimming pool is only pumped and chlorinated on sunny days; only very occasionally, if we have a five day rain, is there a problem and we need to add extra chlorine.
+Our solar swimming pool is only pumped and chlorinated on sunny days; only very occasionally, after a prolonged rain is there a problem so we need to add extra chlorine.

 Friends have complimented us on the crystal-clear water.

 Residential solar panels in and around the home can provide power for other uses.
-See how we used solar panels to power our electrical gate; the saving in installation costs of an armoured 220V line by a qualified electrician alone made the exercise worth while.
+See how we use them to power our electrical gate; the saving in installation costs of an armoured 220V line by a qualified electrician alone made the exercise worth while.
 They are not just for swimming pools.

-Fairy lights in the garden, boundary LED lights and of course the PV panels on your roof or better still next to your home to power a solar generator; the possibilities are endless.
+Fairy lights in the garden, boundary LED flood-lamps can all be powered by a solar generator; the possibilities are endless.

-Going off the grid used to be a romantic but impractical notion unless you had pots of money for batteries; but time have changed with a dramatic drop in the price of lithium cells.
-Our mains switch has been turned off for more than a month now, and soon we will consider dropping the utility contract.
+Going off the grid used to be a romantic but impractical notion unless you had pots of money for batteries; but times have changed with a dramatic drop in the price of lithium cells.
+Our mains switch has been turned off for more than a month now; and soon we may consider dropping the utility contract.
 It will not affect your solar swimming pool either way; simply add some chlorine once or twice a year when extended inclement weather sets in.

 In short building eco friendly homes has become one helluva ride; unless you are passionate about something after retirement, you probably will not live too long.